IsaacSchemm/Crowmask/README.md

 * Container ID: `CrowmaskDbContext`
 * Partition key: `__partitionKey`

-Run something like this in Azure CLI (PowerShell) to give the appropriate permissions to the function app's managed identity:
+If you don't want to include `CosmosDBAccountKey`, then Crowmask will try to use role-based access control (RBAC) via `DefaultAzureCredential`.
+In that case, run something like this in Azure CLI (PowerShell) to give the appropriate permissions to the function app's managed identity:

     az login
     az cosmosdb sql role assignment create --account-name {...} --resource-group {...} --scope "/" --principal-id {...} --role-definition-id 00000000-0000-0000-0000-000000000002

 The `{...}` for the principal ID should be the ID shown in the Identity tab of the function app settings.

-The app should work with an SQL Server backend instead if you want to go that route.
-In either case, it would be nice if this app used Managed Identity for that too, but I think that would need .NET 7+ and I'm not sure if Azure Functions is quite set up for that yet.